antxhan/playlist-manager/README.md

    - Brief description of group member contributions
 4. **Group Presentation**:
    - Max 15 minutes (10 minutes presenting + 5 minutes for questions).

+##Features

+- Netlify functions in order to authenticate with Spotify API safely without exposing the client credentials.
+- Spotify API to fetch data from Spotify.